 7. After Your Visa is Granted

 If you are granted an immigrant visa, the consular officer will give you a packet of information.
 This packet is known as a “Visa Packet.”
-You should not open this packet.
+Do not open this packet.

-Upon your arrival to the United States, you should give your Visa Packet to the Customs and Border Protection officer at the port of entry.
-You will be inspected by a Customs and Border Protection officer and if found admissible, will be admitted as a permanent resident of the United States, which gives you the authority to live and work in the United States permanently.
+When you arrive in the United States, you should give your Visa Packet to the U.S. Customs and Border Protection (CBP) officer at the port of entry.
+The CBP officer will inspect you and determine whether to admit you into the United States as a lawful permanent resident.
+If the CBP officer admits you, you will then have lawful permanent resident status and be able to live and work in the United States permanently.

 8. Receive Your Green Card

 If you have paid the USCIS Immigrant Fee, you will receive your Green Card in the mail after you arrive in the United States.
 If you do not receive your Green Card within 45 days of your arrival, please call our USCIS Contact Center at 800-375-5283.